Shaun-Finnegan/Shaun-Finnegan-portfolio-Milestone-Project-1/README.md

        ### Solution

-       I mentioned this problem to my mentor and he advised that I look at a css propety object-fit. upon further research using the website [w3Schools](https://www.w3schools.com/csS/  css3_object-fit.asp) i applied the following property to the profile image and project page image.
+       I mentioned this problem to my mentor and he advised that I look at a css propety object-fit. upon further research using the website [w3Schools](https://www.w3schools.com/csS/  css3_object-fit.asp), I applied the following property to the profile image and project page image.

        ![object-fit](/assets/images/object-fit.png)

        ### Bug

-       Adding animation to the site was very much a trial and error process I felt it was important to add further animation to the content as to keep the user interested whilst spending the time on the site and through research I found that most developers with portfolio sites tend to use animation.
+       Adding animation to the site was very much a trial-and-error process I felt it was important to add further animation to the content as to keep the user interested whilst spending the time on the site through research I found that most developers with portfolio sites tend to use animation.

-       The main bug was finding a way to effectively animate the text on the home and project psages.
+       The main bug was finding a way to effectively animate the text on the home and project pages.

        ### Solution